gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

 Having multiple chains simultaneously sampling the parameter space makes it more likely that the absolute maximum likelihood (highest hill on the landscape) will be found.
 This is accomplished by two mechanisms.
 First, more of the parameter space can be sampled since 4 chains starting from 4 different *locations* are moving independently across the space.
 Second, it allows chains to *swap* from one position on the landscape to another if the latter is in an area of higher likelihood.
 This allows chains stuck on a local optimum (i.e. the green chain above) to explore other areas on the landscape by *jumping* the valleys between different hills.

 A3: At the start of each MCMC analysis, individual posterior parameter estimates are more dependent on the starting location (which if you recall is random!) than on what is most likely based on the alignment, model of substitution, etc.  However, as the length of the chain grows, the posterior parameter estimates become more and more accurate in reflecting the *true* values.
-Therefore, the when using Bayesian MCMC approach to estimate phylogenetic trees and their associated parameters, the early samples are called *burn-in* and are discarded from downstream analyses.
+Therefore, the when using Bayesian MCMC approaches to estimate phylogenetic trees and their associated parameters, the early samples are called *burn-in* and are discarded from downstream analyses.

 A4:  *prob* (or sometimes ‘post prob’) stands for *posterior probability* which is the support value assigned to branch points/nodes on Bayesian trees.
-In short, this can be thought of as the fraction of the sampled trees (after discarding burnin) that contain that given branch point.
+In short, this can be thought of as the fraction of the sampled trees (after discarding burnin) that contain that given branch point (aka. the probability that each node is accurate).
 This value is analogous to the *bootstrap* value from Maximum Likelihood or Neighbor-Joining tree building methods.
-Higher values indicate stronger support for a given branch point and for the ordering of tips into groups on either side of that node.
+Higher values indicate stronger support for a given branch point and for the ordering of tips into paraphyletic groups on either side of that node.